Longer-Term Outlook

 • Technicals (QQEW, equal-weight Nasdaq 100) tend to lead the general market (RSP, equal-weight S&P 500) - UP

-• S&P 500 Accumulation/Distribution - above or below its 20-day EMA - UP
+• S&P 500 Accumulation/Distribution - above or below its 20-day EMA - DOWN

 • 52-Week Highs and Lows (excluding ETFs) - DOWN